josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 **Notes** lets you leave yourself notes about this unit- for example, "this unit doesn't have a class assigned yet".
 That was partially an example and partially a suggestion; your friendly neighborhood Test Unit does not, in fact, have a class assigned, so this would be a good note to leave.
 Go ahead and do that!
 It will save automatically.

 **Description** is the flavor text that will show in-game for this unit.

+**Stat Growth Rates**, lastly, lets you set how likely the unit is to gain each stat when leveling up.
+This button also has a super useful test functionality where you can make sure level-ups will be unique and well-balanced.
+You can learn more about this in :doc:`stat_growth`.

+We've skipped over the big white button on this tab for now.
+That button, and the associated editor, are for working with **portraits**.
+That's an entirely different subject we'll get to.
+I bring this up as an example of how everything in the builder is connected; you will probably be switching between editors pretty often as you use it.